SummaryRead the full fact sheet

 - medical conditions (such as cancer, arthritis and back problems)

-The most commonly reported pains are headache and back pain (although pain involving the limbs, shoulder, neck and head is also common).
+The most commonly reported types of pain are headache and back pain (although pain involving the limbs, shoulder and neck is also common).

 How pain affects the body